FREQUENTLY ASKED QUESTIONS ABOUT THE IMPERIAL HOUSE

 - common element decorating.

-- the counsel, financial administration and buying clout of a professional manager.
+- the counsel, financial administration of a professional manager.

 - What happens if the board approved budget or capital budget proves to be inadequate?